 James acquired important competitive experience when he made his Paralympic debut at the 2008 Beijing Paralympic Games where he finished 19th in two events.
 In subsequent years, he continued to progress through the rankings and win medals at international level, securing a direct quota place for the London 2012 Paralympic Games.

-In London, James won Britain's first medal for ParalympicsGB in the shooting events when he took bronze in the R5 10m air rifle prone mixed SH2.
+At London 2012, James won Britain's first medal for ParalympicsGB in the shooting events when he took bronze in the R5 10m air rifle prone mixed SH2.
 James qualified for the final after scoring a maximum 600 points in qualifying.
 In a highly competitive final, James just missed silver in a sudden death shoot-off with Frenchman Raphael Voltz, to win his first Paralympic medal.

 Show your support for James Bevis by sharing their bio!